Likelihood-based Spacings Goodness-of-Fit Statistics for Univariate Shape-constrained Densities: Average log-density ratio for shape-constrained densities

 \subsection{$k$-monotone densities}

-In this subsection, we study the behavior of average log density ratio for the class of $k$-monotone densities.
-Denote $\mathcal{F}_k$ to be the class of all $k$-monotone densities with supports being $[0,\infty)$ or its subset, for any $k\in \mathbb{N}$.
-Let $\hat{f}_{n,k}$ be the MLE over the whole class $\mathcal{F}_k$.
-Denote
+In this subsection, we study the behavior of the average log-density ratio for the class of $k$-monotone densities.
+Denote $\mathcal{F}_k$ as the class of all $k$-monotone densities with support being $[0,\infty)$ or its subsets, for any $k\in \mathbb{N}$.
+Let $\hat{f}_{n,k}$ be the NPMLE over the whole class $\mathcal{F}_k$.
+Define

-The main result in this section is to show the rate of convergence to $0$ of $S_{1n,k}$ under $H_0$ and the divergence of $S_{1n,k}$ under $H_1$ when $f_0$ is allowed to be unbounded at $0$ and could have either a bounded support $[0, A]$ or an unbounded support $[0,\infty)$.
+The main result in this subsection is to establish the rate of convergence of $S_{n,k}$ to $0$ under $H_0$, and the divergence of $S_{n,k}$ under $H_1$, when $f_0$ is allowed to be unbounded at $0$ and may have an unbounded support $[0,\infty)$, enabling us to obtain the asymptotic null distribution of $T_n$ and its consistency under local alternatives.